-You can register for a coronavirus (COVID-19) vaccination when you are invited to by NHS Scotland through their online self-referral service.
+You can register for a first dose of your coronavirus (COVID-19) vaccination through the online self-registration portal.

 Register for a vaccine

-The online registration service will ask you details such as your:
+The online registration form will ask for details such as your:

-Once you have submitted your details, you will receive a confirmation by either text or email that you are in the appointment queue.
+Once you have submitted your details, you'll receive a text or email confirming that you’ve registered successfully.